-Joseph N. Rubinstein grew up in Newport News, VA and currently resides in New York City.
-Joseph’s music is often concerned with dramatic narrative, and he is interested in creating vivid musical characterizations and striking juxtapositions.
-His music has been presented by organizations and individuals including Fort Worth Opera Festival, The Manhattan School of Music Opera Theater, Triad: The Boston Choral Collective, American Opera Projects, The Holy Cross Chamber Singers, The Secret Opera, bass-baritone Matthew Burns at the Spoleto Festival USA, North / South Consonance, the Society for New Music, Boston Metro Opera, C4, organist Ben Sheen, the Young New Yorker’s Chorus, and the International Vocal Arts Workshop in Croatia.
-He received his BA in Music from Columbia University in 2008, where his primary teachers in composition were Joseph Dubiel and Sebastian Currier.
-He pursued additional studies in voice with Jane McMahan and Robert Osborne.
-From 2011 to 2013 Joseph was a masters degree student in composition at The Juilliard School, studying with Robert Beaser.
-Summer studies include the Bowdoin International Music Festival and the Yale School of Music’s New Music Workshop at Norfolk.
+My music is often concerned with dramatic narrative, and I often work with voices.
+In my operatic work, I am particularly interested in bringing characters to life onstage by engaging directly with their inner emotional life – much like an actor might.
+I love the beauty of choral sound, and take great joy in writing for vocal ensembles.
+In my instrumental music, I am interested in bringing characters and scenes to life within a purely acoustic context.
+My music has been presented by organizations and individuals including Fort Worth Opera Festival, The Manhattan School of Music Opera Theater, Novi Cantori, Triad: The Boston Choral Collective, American Opera Projects, The Holy Cross Chamber Singers, The Secret Opera, bass-baritone Matthew Burns at the Spoleto Festival USA, North / South Consonance, the Society for New Music, Boston Metro Opera, C4, organist Ben Sheen, and the Young New Yorker’s Chorus.
+My undergraduate studies were at Columbia University, where my primary teachers in composition were Joseph Dubiel and Sebastian Currier.
+I’m also a tenor, and I studied voice with Jane McMahan and Robert Osborne.
+From 2011 to 2013 I was a masters degree student in composition at The Juilliard School, studying with Robert Beaser.
+I also participated in the Bowdoin International Music Festival and the Yale School of Music’s New Music Workshop at Norfolk.